Skip to content

 The ʻanianiau is a type of bird known as a Hawaiian honeycreeper.
 It can only be found in the upper-elevation forests on the island of Kauai.

-This means that the ʻanianiau is unique and cannot be found anywhere else in the world.
-When scientists study the evolutionary relationships between different species, they look at their genetic similarities and differences.
+This means the ʻanianiau is unique and cannot be found anywhere else.
+Scientists examine their genetic similarities and differences when studying the evolutionary relationships between different species.

-Based on this analysis, it seems that the ʻanianiau is not closely related to the typical Hemignathini, which is a group of birds that includes other honeycreeper species.
+Based on this analysis, the ʻanianiau seems not closely related to the typical Hemignathini, a group of birds that includes other honeycreeper species.

 A genus is a group that includes one or more closely related species.